Content Navigation

 Key takeaways

-• The 1040-ES form is used to estimate and pay income taxes throughout the year.
+• The 1040-ES is used to report and pay estimated taxes on income not subject to withholding, such as self-employment income.

-• Keep a copy of your 1040-ES form and any payment confirmations for your records.
+• Keep copies of your 1040-ES forms and payment receipts for your records and future reference.

-• Review your estimated taxes regularly, especially if your income or circumstances change during the year.
+• Review your estimated tax payments periodically, especially if your income fluctuates significantly throughout the year.